Does your organisation want to build strong movements and organise at scale, so we can “shift the rock” and win on our issues?

 Building powerful movements requires us to organise at scale through distributed leadership and action.
 To achieve this, we need to train others across our movements, building their skills to implement strategy, organise in local communities and step into leadership roles.

-In response, we’re thrilled to launch a new three-day training designed for trainers to improve the collective capacity of the progressive sector in training and facilitation.
-The Training of Trainers Workshop will be a highly interactive and practical in-person training (Naarm / Melbourne) and online that will focus on the approaches, skills and frameworks for designing and delivering training to others across the movement.
+By popular demand, we are running the next Training of Trainers Workshop on 9-11 October to improve the collective capacity of the progressive sector in training and facilitation.
+The workshop will be highly interactive and practical in-person training and online that will focus on the approaches, skills and frameworks for designing and delivering training to others across the movement.

 If you are a campaigner, organiser or senior lead volunteer who trains staff, community members and activists to build movements for change, then this training is designed for you!